 Evidence-based Teaching

-Teaching practices should be based on evidence rather than tradition or one’s own experience.
+Teaching practices should be based on research and evidence rather than tradition or one’s experience.
 In the lab we critically examine instructor and student practices that maximize learning for all students.
 Examples include using group work, self-regulated learning strategies, mixed-methods of assessment, and scientist role models in biology classrooms.

 Equity, Diversity, and Inclusion in STEM